dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 * SQL statements other than `SELECT` are recognized automatically as non-composable.
 As a consequence, the full results of stored procedures are always returned to the client and any LINQ operators applied after `FromSql` are evaluated in-memory.

 > [!WARNING]
-> **Always use parameterization for raw SQL queries:** APIs that accept a raw SQL string such as `FromSql` and `ExecuteSqlCommand` allow values to be easily passed as parameters.
-In addition to validating user input, always use parameterization for any values used in a raw SQL query/command.
-If you are using string concatenation to dynamically build any part of the query string then you are responsible for validating any input to protect against SQL injection attacks.
+> **Always use parameterization for raw SQL queries:** While the string interpolation and params methods protect `FromSql` and `ExecuteSqlCommand` from SQL Injection Attacks, neither can protect attacks against *non-parameterised dynamic sql* in the SQL string or stored procedures.